kalexmills/micro-many-to-many/README.md

 ```

 This repository demonstrates a way to achieve **eventual consistency** of a many-to-many relationship using
+**non-blocking I/O**, and a discipline for querying this data which makes it appear **strongly consistent**.
+At a
-**non-blocking I/O**.
-At a high-level, both the Author and Conference services each expose internal endpoints for
-creating an Attendance record.
+high-level, both the Author and Conference services each expose internal endpoints for creating an Attendance record.
 A Gateway service exposes an external endpoint for creating an attendance record.
-Internally, it calls the endpoints at the Author and Conference service and handles any error conditions that may arise.
+Internally, it calls the endpoints
+at the Author and Conference service and handles any error conditions that may arise.

 These error conditions are expected to be common.
 A client request to insert the Attendance of an existing Author at a
 non-existent Conference would yield a successful `INSERT` in the `Author.Attendance` table, whereas the corresponding